IBM/ibm-licensing-operator/docs/Content/Backup_and_upgrade.md

 ### Checking your current version

-To check yopur current version of License Service, run the following command:
+To check your current version of License Service, run the following command:

 ```console
 kubectl get clusterserviceversion -n ibm-common-services